xtvu2207/find_keyword_xtvu/README.md

 # 📜 Older Updates

+## ✨ What's New in Version 5.6.8
+- **❗Important Change to Argument**: To simplify the requirements of this library, I have decided to remove the dependency on Poppler.
+Now, you don’t need to download Poppler to use this library.
+This change simplifies the process for the average user.
+- **🆕 New Argument `use_full_tesseract`**: This new argument allows you to decide whether to apply Tesseract to the entire document.
+This option enables us to extract text while maintaining the structure of the text, which is beneficial for users with high-performance computers.

 ## ✨ What's New in Version 5.6.7
 - **🔧 Bug Fix**: Fixed the error in generating contingency tables and calculating occurrences of keywords in a sentence.